Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 My Diagnosis and Journey Back to Training

 There were so many times that I felt like I was being tossed to and fro by life.
 For the majority of my life, I was pretty healthy.
-I was eating well, training and things seemed to be going great for me.
+I was eating well and training, and things seemed to be going great for me.
 Then I was diagnosed with one illness after another.
 Even my doctors were baffled by how sick I had become in what seemed to be such a short time.

-After several years of illness, losing my hair, having to quit my job, then a slow recovery, a brush with cardiac arrest, herbal studies and training, herbal treatment, I was finally strong enough to resume my training.
-I consulted with my doctor who gave me the go-ahead, after which I consulted with an instructor who I had been watching for a while, and who was also training my son.
+After several years of illness, losing my hair, having to quit my job, then a slow recovery, a brush with cardiac arrest, herbal studies and training, and herbal treatment, I was finally strong enough to resume my training.
+I consulted with my doctor, who gave me the go-ahead, after which I consulted with an instructor who I had been watching for a while and who was also training my son.

 We set a start date, and here I am!